 Send welcome letters.
 Provides the ability to send invitations to other employees to log in to the system.

 Reset passwords.
 Any role that has the password reset right activated will be able to reset the password for any employee in the company.

 8. Enable/disable employee self-service.
 If self-service to the system is disabled, the employee will not be able to log in to their account and receive notifications from the system by email.

 9. Terminate employees.
-Provides the ability to fire employees, they can then be found in the Directory tab with the "Inactive" filter.
+Provides the ability to fire employees, they can then be found in the Directory tab with the "Terminated" filter.

 10. Manage Onboarding.
 Editing the onboarding process, adding and completing tasks, and adding comments.